alexqfredrickson/notes/aws/aws.md

 Once a REST API has been created you need to deploy it and make it callable.
 When deploying a REST API, you can use "stage variables" as pseudo-environment-variables.
 A use-case for stage variables is to specify different back-end endpoints.

 You also need to associate it with a "stage", which is like a version or environment tag.

+#### Resource policies

+API Gateway has JSON-based resource policies that you can attach to the API to control whether principals (usually IAM roles or groups) can invoke a given API.
+This can restrict the use the API to specific AWS account users, source IP addresses/CIDR blocks, VPCs, VPC endpoints, etc.

+This is different from IAM identity-based policies, which are attached to IAM users/groups/roles.

+In cases where the use of an API Gateway instance is restricted to users from another account, it can leverage the SigV4 signing protocol in conjunction with resource policies, to ensure that nobody except for users in other accounts can invoke the API.

 ### SES